RedHatInsights/insights-host-inventory/README.md

 ### Production rollback

-Should unexpected problems occur after a production deployment it is possible to do a rollback.
+Should unexpected problems occur after a production deployment, it is possible to do a rollback.
-The process is the same as above (i.e. the same [Jenkins job](https://jenkins-insights-jenkins.1b13.insights.openshiftapps.com/job/platform-prod/job/platform-prod-insights-inventory-deployer/build)).
+The process is the same as above, i.e. the same [Jenkins job](https://jenkins-insights-jenkins.1b13.insights.openshiftapps.com/job/platform-prod/job/platform-prod-insights-inventory-deployer/build).
-What differs is that a SHA of a previous commit, to which the deployment should be rolled back, should be used as `PROMO_CODE`.
+What differs is that a SHA of a previous commit, to which the deployment should be rolled back, should be used as _PROMO_CODE_.